-The following building material restrictions apply to nonresidential, mixed-use, and multi-family stacked buildings, and multi-family attached dwellings not on sublots, either as standalone buildings or as components of multi-dwelling developments, in the Neighborhood 2 Zoning Districts.
+The following building material restrictions apply to nonresidential buildings, mixed-use buildings, multi-family stacked dwellings, and multi-family attached dwellings not on sublots, either as standalone buildings or as components of multi-dwelling developments, in the Neighborhood 2 Zoning Districts.

-- 1. The following building materials are limited to 25% of each façade along a frontage.
-They may also be used as a component of construction when not a surface finish material without limitation.

-- a.
-Corrugated metal siding; however, the reuse of pre-fabricated shipping containers is permitted and is not subject to this limitation, subject to compliance with the building code and other applicable codes

-- b.
-Exterior insulation finishing systems (EIFS) is prohibited on the ground floor of a multi-family stacked dwelling and multi-family attached dwelling when not on a sublot (the 25% permission in item 1 above does not apply)

-- c.
-Plain concrete masonry units (CMU)

-- d.
+- 1. These restrictions do not apply to accessory buildings less than 1,000 square feet or greater than 250' from a street, platted right-of-way, or public open space establishing the frontage, as defined by Article 2 of this Ordinance. - 2.
+The following building materials are limited to 25% of each façade along a frontage.
+They may also be used as a component of construction when not a surface finish material without limitation. - a.
+Corrugated metal siding, either galvanized or with a painted finish.
+An alternative metal siding may exceed the limit outlined in item 2 above if the metal siding is deemed a more decorative surface finish material as approved by the Zoning Administrator. - i.
+The reuse of pre-fabricated shipping containers is permitted and is not subject to this limitation, subject to compliance with the building code and other applicable codes - b.
+Exterior insulation finishing systems (EIFS) is prohibited on the ground floor of a multi-family stacked dwelling and multi-family attached dwelling when not on a sublot (the 25% permission in item 2 above does not apply) - c.
+Plain concrete masonry units (CMU) having no integral color pigment or improved exterior surface finish.
+For this standard the application of paint does not qualify as an improved exterior surface finish. - d.
 Plastic

 - e.
-T-111 composite plywood siding
+T-111 composite plywood siding - f.

-- f.
 Vinyl